Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Actinomycosis in humans

-Despite significant similarities in pathology, pathogenesis, and epidemiology, actinomycosis in humans and animals differ from each other in several important ways.
-Various species of actinomycetes are responsible for infections in humans and animals, and, in addition, bone involvement is rarely observed in humans, but very often in animals (Slack and Gerencser 1975).
+Despite significant similarities in pathology, pathogenesis, and epidemiology, actinomycosis in humans and animals differs from each other in several important respects.
+Various species of actinomycetes are responsible for infections in humans and animals, and bone involvement is rarely observed in humans but is very common in animals (Slack and Gerencser 1975).

 Clinical manifestations of actinomycosis

-In the vast majority of cases, actinomycotic infection affects the face, neck, or both, the so-called cervico-facial region (data collected in Germany; see Table 1), but the numbers may vary in different geographic areas, especially in USA.
+The vast majority of cases of actinomycotic infection affect the face, neck, or both, the so-called cervicofacial region (data collected in Germany; see Table 1), but numbers may vary in different geographic areas, especially in USA.

 Table 1 Localization of actinomycosis in humans